Guiding You Through a Seamless Arbitration Process

 No two discipline cases have identical facts; no two collective bargaining agreements contain exactly the same language.
 Consequently, I have found that citations to authority are seldom useful in post-hearing briefs.
 Instead, I find it most useful when the advocates focus on applying the language of the collective bargaining agreement to the facts presented at the hearing.

-I pride myself on getting my awards to the advocates within about a week of receiving the post-hearing briefs.
+I pride myself on getting most of my awards to the advocates within about a week of receiving the post-hearing briefs.

 Employment, Commercial, and Consumer Cases: